bnason-nf/findallinfile/README.md

 For any of these methods you will first be asked to enter a search string, and then all the matching occurrences of your search should show up in the Find All In File [Side Bar](https://code.visualstudio.com/docs/getstarted/userinterface#_basic-layout).
 You can also manually show the Find All In File Side Bar by selecting the corresponding icon in the [Activity Bar](https://code.visualstudio.com/docs/getstarted/userinterface#_activity-bar).

 After you complete your search, you should see the results in the side bar, which you can use to quickly preview the matches that were found.
-If you click on one of the matches, it should take you to that location in the document.
+If you click on one of the matches, it should take you to that location in the document with the match selected.

 # Legal